Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 #entangled[Entangled Rule(s):]\
 #entangled[CE9.1.2 is nullified by: ] #entangledRules(("CE9.2.2", "CE9.3.2"))\

-== CE9.2: Set Seed Glitchless/Random Seed Glitchless, Pre-1.2
+== CE9.2: Set Seed Glitchless/Random Seed Glitchless, Pre 1.2
 CE9.2.1) The run is considered complete once an oak log, a spruce log, and a birch log are obtained.\
-CE9.2.2) <CE9.2.2> Exception: All Wood Logs Random Seed Glitchless Pre-1.2 begins upon first input, nullifying #entangledRule("CE9.1.2").\
+CE9.2.2) <CE9.2.2> Exception: All Wood Logs Random Seed Glitchless Pre 1.2 begins upon first input, nullifying #entangledRule("CE9.1.2").\

 == CE9.3: Set Seed Glitchless/Random Seed Glitchless, 1.2-1.6
 CE9.3.1) The run is considered complete once an oak log, a spruce log, birch log, and a jungle log are obtained.\